How To Find Your Lost Pet

 - If it’s hot out, dogs usually stay along tree lines and in the shade.

 If you haven’t found your dog right away, or he has already been missing for a while, take aggressive actions immediately: conduct an extensive search, and let everyone know he’s missing.
-For more tips, click here.
+Find more tips for finding your lost dog.

 - Be specific when describing your lost pet.

-Examples: A large 6-year-old domestic short-haired cat, all black with white paws.
+Examples: A large six-year-old domestic short-haired cat, all black with white paws.
 Neutered and declawed.
 Friendly with people.
-Answers to the name Newton OR A 3-year-old medium size dog, 25-30lbs, black and tan, shepherd mix.
+Answers to the name Newton.
+A three-year-old medium size dog, 25-30lbs, black and tan, shepherd mix.
 Female, spayed.
-A little timid – answers to the name Shadow.
+A little timid.
+Answers to the name Shadow.

-- Help our staff at the Humane Society find your pet – visit the shelter every other day to check for new arrivals.
-Ask for help and don’t forget to file a lost report!
+- Ask for help and don’t forget to file a lost report!